kwirke/fp-ts-kata/src/A - beginner/1 - Maybe/README.md

 Hopefully, after finishing this kata you will be able to draw the following conclusions:

-1. The concept of “container” is not equivalent to the concepts of “monad” / “functor” / “applicative” / etc., Since we define instances of the multiplication classes functor / monad / etc. for the container, *not modifying* the container itself.
+1. The concept of “container” is not equivalent to the concepts of “monad” / “functor” / “applicative” / etc., since we define instances of the type classes functor / monad / etc. for the container, *not modifying* the container itself.
 2. In your programs, you can use just a part of the interface of a container that has instances for several type classes.
 This allows you to use the principle of least knowledge and limit the types of function arguments in the code to only those features that you need at a particular point in time.
 For example, when using fp-ts, you can import only the instances of the type classes you need:

     ```ts